-Withholding Tax imposed on the rent income of real estate owned by Non-residents
+Withholding Tax for the leasing of real estate owned by Non-residents

 |Use of lease||For own residence or relative’s residence||For other usage||In any use|